Do you need to short sell your home?

-What is a short sale?
-A short sale happens when you owe more than what the house will possibly sell for .
-This may be attributed to many reasons, but most often is a result of a rapidly declining housing market.
+Don't know what a short sale is?
+A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This can be attributed to many reasons, but frequently is a result of a rapidly declining real estate market.

-For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to write off the difference.

 Next, don't forget about your closing costs.
-My experience means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+My work in this area means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a special department that handles short sales.
-Ask about their specific procedures.
+Finally, call your lender and tell them of the situation.
+They may even have a specific team that deals with short sales.
+Ask about their exact process.
 Some lenders will be more inclined to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
+They may be able to decrease the amount owed or make other arrangements.
 Your lender will have to agree to the final sale.